 Companies rely on a range of stakeholders to operate and succeed, including:

-Effectively engaging with stakeholders is key to maintaining this social licence to operate.
+Effectively engaging with stakeholders is key to maintaining a social license to operate.